core-wg/yang-cbor/draft-ietf-core-sid-latest.md

     * The ".sid" file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
-* The ".sid" file allocates individual SIDs ONLY in the SID Ranges for this YANG module (as allocated in the IETF SID Range Registry):
+* The ".sid" file allocates individual SIDs ONLY in the YANG SID Ranges for this YANG module (as allocated in the IETF YANG SID Range Registry):
-    * All SIDs in this ".sid" file MUST be within the ranges allocated to this YANG module in the "IETF SID Range Registry".
+    * All SIDs in this ".sid" file MUST be within the ranges allocated to this YANG module in the "IETF YANG SID Range Registry".
 * If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), the YANG items are assigned the same SIDs as in the other ".sid" file.
 * If there is an older version of the ".sid" file, all allocated SIDs from that version are still present in the current version of the ".sid" file.

-### Recursive Allocation of SID Range at Document Adoption {#recursive-allocation-at-adoption}
+### Recursive Allocation of YANG SID Range at Document Adoption {#recursive-allocation-at-adoption}

 Due to the difficulty in changing SID values during IETF document processing, it is expected that most documents will ask for SID allocations using Early